top of page

 Predicted Signatures

-• A smooth phase-lag curve matching the functional form of
+• A smooth frequency-dependent phase curve

 bottom of page